Huntsville, Alabama: After the Civil War

 During the Reconstruction era, three delegates from Huntsville attended the 1867 Constitutional Convention including Andrew J. Applegate, originally from Ohio, who went on to serve as Alabama's first Lieutenant Governor.
-Councill Training School, which eventually became William Hooper Councill High School, was established for African American students.
+Councill Training School, which eventually became William Hooper Councill High School, was established as the first public school for African American students.
 It was named for educator and school founder William Hooper Councill.

 Huntsville became a center for cotton textile mills, such as Lincoln, Dallas, and Merrimack.
 Each mill company constructed worker housing outside the city, creating communities that eventually included schools, churches, grocery stores, theaters, and hardware stores, all within walking distance of the mill.
 In many such company towns, workers were required to buy goods at the company stores, which sometimes overcharged them.
 The mill owners also established rules for behavior and could throw out workers from housing if they violated these policies.
-As was common for the time, work was highly segregated with only whites being allowed to work inside the mills and Blacks regulated to working outside as laborers and groundskeepers.
+As was common for the time, work was highly segregated with only whites being allowed to work inside the mills and Blacks relegated to working outside as laborers and groundskeepers.

-In 1892 a local dairy cow called Lily Flagg broke the world record for butter production.
-Her Huntsville owner, General Samuel H. Moore, painted his house butter yellow and organized a party to celebrate, arranging for electric lights for the dance floor.
-Before 1906 an area south of Huntsville was named Lily Flagg in the cow's honor.
-This area was later annexed by the city.

-Great Depression 1930s

 During the 1930s, industry declined in Huntsville due to the Great Depression.
 Huntsville became known as the Watercress Capital of the World because of its abundant harvest in the area.
 Madison County led Alabama in cotton production during this time.

-World War II
+Military and NASA involvement

 By 1940, Huntsville was still relatively small, with a population of about 13,000 inhabitants.
 This quickly changed in early 1941 when the U.S. Army selected 35000 acre of land adjoining the southwest area of the city for building three chemical munitions facilities: the Huntsville Arsenal, the Redstone Ordnance Plant (soon redesignated Redstone Arsenal), and the Gulf Chemical Warfare Depot.
 These operated throughout World War II, with combined personnel approaching 20,000.
 Resources in the area were strained as new workers flocked to the area, and the construction of housing could not keep up.